-- Remember to always greet guests with a smile and to maintain a proper posture.
+- Remember to always greet guests with a smile and a welcoming voice.

-- Also being a small restaurant, we can sometimes fit 3 people in a table for two, or 5 people in two tables (it’d depend if guests were small or children and with previous approval of the guest).
+- Also being a small restaurant, we can sometimes fit 3 people in a table for two (if it’s 2 adults and a small child) or 5 people at a 4 top table, etc.

-- We don’t have high chairs or baby booths.
-We don’t have a kids menu but can modify food items to their preference.
-If there were small children in the group, offer only the dining area since we consider our bar setting might not be appropriate for kids.
+- We don’t have high chairs or booster seats.
+Also, we don’t have a kids menu but can modify food items to their preference.
+If there are children under 21 in the group, the bar is NOT and option for seating.
+Add the guests to Waitlist and quote them a time for seating.

 - We do not sit incomplete parties or take reservations, our policy is first come first serve.
-Make sure to communicate with our guest to prevent angry guests.
-If the group was incomplete, ask them to please let you know when the party is complete to start planning the arrangement for their tables.
+Make sure to communicate this to our guest to prevent any confusion or upset guests.
+If the group was incomplete, add them to Waitlst and let you know when the party is complete to start planning the arrangement for their tables.

 - Let bartenders and servers know when seating guests at their section.
 Make sure to keep an eye on tables in case there were cards to run or tables to be bussed.